-At the first stage, the user is placed at a historical courtyard were a Turkish woman, serving the role of the narrator, is welcoming them, talking about the history of the city and explaining their mission (see Figure 3 (a)).
+At the first stage, the user is placed at a historical courtyard where a Turkish woman, serving the role of the narrator, is welcoming them, talking about the history of the city and explaining their mission (see Fig. 3a.

 Scene 2: Path selection